Scope of activities

 An international workshop was held in January to discuss the opportunities for basic and applied science using Greenland Network (GNET) – a distributed array of stations around the perimeter of the Greenland Ice Sheet.
 Many of these involve the collection of time series of processes associated with the variability of the Greenland Ice Sheet mass.
 A workshop report draft is available.

-Facing possible budget shortfalls, USGS engaged with stakeholders to preserve the 50+ year Benchmark Glacier project, which provides the longest-standing observational history of glacier change in the United States.
-USGS also worked together with the Climate Science Centers to disseminate research related to glacier-ecosystem linkages to decision makers.
-USGS glaciologists participated in a field trip for congressional staff, briefing them on USGS glacier-climate research.
+Facing possible budget shortfalls, engaged with stakeholders to preserve the 50+ year Benchmark Glacier project, which provides the longest-standing observational history of glacier change in the United States. also worked together with the Climate Science Centers to disseminate research related to glacier-ecosystem linkages to decision makers. glaciologists participated in a field trip for congressional staff, briefing them on glacier-climate research.

 During FY2018, the leadership anticipates increasing the number of inter-collaboration team meetings and hosting a meeting where agencies with smaller glaciological programs brief the community on their efforts to increase collaborative opportunities between small and large agencies.